orlamadden/orlamadden/README.md

 <p>I'm a UX Product Designer from Ireland.
 Recently completed a diploma in Full Stack Software Development.
 Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.</p>

 🌱 I’m currently learning Python, R, Sass, Eleventy and Nunjucks.
-🔭 I’m currently working on building some small Data Visualization projects
+🔭 I’m currently working on some personal projects.

 <h3 align="center">Stay cool!</h3>